A Deep Generative Model for Five-Class Sleep Staging with Arbitrary Sensor Input: Methods

 \subsection{Information}

-The factorized combination rule from equations (\ref{eq:combinatorial_theorem}) and (\ref{eq:combination_denoisers}) allows for the evaluation of how much each individual measurement source contributes to the end-result.
+We hypothesize that the factorized combination rule from equations (\ref{eq:combinatorial_theorem}) and (\ref{eq:combination_denoisers}) allows for the evaluation of how much each individual measurement source contributes to the end-result, possibly constituting a novel interpretability metric.
 This can be seen through the lens of `information' as defined by Caticha 2011: \emph{``Information is what forces a change of rational beliefs''} \cite{entropic_inference}.
 In our case, the `rational belief' can be interpreted as the prior score, whereas the amount of change is expressed as the difference between the likelihood score and the prior score.

 There are different domains and distance functions that we could use to compare the likelihood and the prior in order to express the amount of information gain.
-We here choose to follow recent literature on hypnodensity, which proposes the use of the cosine distance between the two vectors of class probabilities at each epoch \cite{soft_label, Hypnodensity_Anderer}.
+We here choose to follow recent literature on hypnodensity, which proposes the use of the cosine distance between the two vectors of class probabilities at each epoch \cite{soft_label}, \cite{ Hypnodensity_Anderer}.

 To express the amount of information, we calculate the expected cosine distance between likelihood and prior over the entire sampling trajectory: